jcn363/MintMind/cli/README.md

 #### Integration

-The watcher integrates with VS Code through the `UniversalWatcherClient` in `watcherClient.ts`, which automatically spawns the native binary and communicates via IPC.
+The watcher integrates with MintMind through the `UniversalWatcherClient` in `watcherClient.ts`, which automatically spawns the native binary and communicates via IPC.

 ### RPC Methods